-On August 4, 2020, CRM TECH archaeologist Hunter O'Donnell carried out the field survey of the project area.
+On September 11, 2020, CRM TECH field director Daniel Ballester and project archaeologists Nina Gallardo and Sal Boites carried out the field survey of the project area.
 The survey was completed on foot at an intensive level by walking a series of parallel north-south transects spaced 15 meters (approximately 50 feet) apart.
 In this way, the ground surface in the entire project area was systematically and carefully examined for any evidence of human activities dating to the prehistoric or historic period (i.e., 50 years or older).
-Ground visibility ranged from poor (10%) to fair (70%) depending upon the density of vegetation growth at each location (Fig. 4).
+Ground visibility was generally poor (10%) to fair (50%), depending upon the density of vegetation growth (Fig. 4).
+In light of past ground disturbance by the agricultural activities on the property, the level of visibility was deemed adequate for this survey.